skamansam/skamansam.github.io/source/_posts/2016-09-14-data-migrations-and-you.markdown

 If you want to run any migration in Rails, just follow these easy steps:

   1. For data migrations, create a one-shot and use `rails runner`.
-This is a best practice because it allows your team to test and review your changes. **NEVER EVER NEVER RUN A PRODUCTION CONSOLE!**
+This is a best practice because it allows your team to test and review your changes. **NEVER EVER EVER RUN A PRODUCTION CONSOLE!**
   2. Use `rails migrations` **FOR DATABASE MODEL CHANGES ONLY**
   3. Apply rules _1_ and _2_ as liberally as possible.

 If you want to create a data migration, use one-shots.
 If you want to create a data migration with a database change, separate the two concerns into a Rails migration, then a data migration, then a cleanup migration if needed.
-Of course, YMMV, as with any best practice, just make sure your team is onboard with it and, above all, rememeber that agreeing on standard practices is the core of a happy team!
+Of course, YMMV, as with any best practice, just make sure your team is onboard with it and, above all, remember that agreeing on standard practices is the core of a happy team!

 <!--
 ## Presenting Presenters